 Agile development keeps customer satisfaction as the most important success metric.
 Rather than make assumptions about what the customer wants, it delivers just a few features with each release.
-Customers then determine their particular usefulness of those features through direct experience.
+Customers then determine their particular usefulness of those features through direct, hands-on experience.
 Having high customer satisfaction is an important benefit of agile project management.

 2) Continuous Feedback

 Customers share their feedback with every feature release.
 That helps determine the usefulness of each specific feature and provides better ideas about what else the customer will find useful.

 Agile is an incremental and iterative approach to software development.
 It allows software teams and the produt owner to rapidly change their assumptions and product roadmap in response to customer feedback and changing priorities.

 Adaptability helps project teams take quick decisions to make tradeoffs between time and budget constraints and goals.
 Consequently, projects experience faster turnaround times and stay within budget.